motionbug/new-motionbug-blog/exampleSite/content/posts/filevault-keyboard-fault.md

 ### Where does FileVault store the keyboard prefrences

-To fix this issue we needed to find out Where does the FileVault login window stores the keyboard settings?
-After some conversations with some really smart people we found that they keyboard is stored within the **nvram** on the mac.
+To fix this issue we needed to find out where does the FileVault login window store the keyboard settings?
+After some conversations with some really smart people [@scriptingmacos](https://twitter.com/scriptingosx) we found that they keyboard is stored within the **nvram** on the mac.

 A simple command `sudo nvram prev-lang:kbd="en_GB:2"` sets the keyboard to British within the FV window.
 So we could just create a simple policy that ran this command and fix all UK keyboards.
 That would work for the UK, but what about the rest of the people around the world.